Skip to content

 Laid out by John Nash in the late 18th century the Llanerchaeron estate includes a Walled Garden and Pleasure Grounds that were enjoyed by multiple generations of the Lewis family.

-From the Villa enjoy a tranquil walk beneath the beech and fir canopy to the lake, nestled amongst rhododendron, with pastoral views across the wider estate.
+From the Villa enjoy a tranquil walk beneath the beech and fir canopy through the pleasure grounds to the lake, nestled amongst rhododendron, with pastoral views across the wider estate.

 The Walled Garden, originally a high-tech hive of Georgian industry has a much more romantic and dreamier feel today.
 There is still a wide range of produce grown – some of which you can buy to take home.